How to Thicken a Thin Lawn

 Step 4: Apply pre-seed fertiliser

 New grass seedlings need phosphorus for root development.
-Apply a pre-seed fertiliser before sowing – this gives seedlings the nutrients they need right from the start.
+Apply Pre-Seed Foundation Feed before sowing.
+Its high phosphorus formula gives seedlings the nutrients they need right from the start, without the herbicide that would harm new growth.

 Step 5: Overseed